 Over half of qualified doctors are general practitioners but there are opportunities for higher speciality training posts with in excess of 100 medical specialities available.
 Salary details can be found at www.nhscareers.nhs.uk/working-in-the-nhs/pay-and-benefits.

 Doctors can be found working in areas related to medicine such as ships doctors, international aid, medical journalism, research and medical education and there are other opportunities outside medicine such as law, management and the pharmaceutical industry.

 Work experience opportunities

-All students undergo a five-week clinical elective in which they explore a branch of medicine in greater depth.
+All students undergo a four-week clinical elective in which they explore a branch of medicine in greater depth.
 Most choose to undertake their electives outside the UK, to observe how medicine is practised in another country and to experience a different social, cultural and physical environment.

 The Faculty is at the forefront of development in health care education, offering postgraduate taught programmes and a progressive research environment.
 Some of the programmes are designed to be studied part-time by individuals who are in relevant employment.
 In addition, the Faculty has an innovative modular Medical Science programme aimed at doctors in training, allowing students to take one or two modules as short courses or to study to the level of Postgraduate Certificate, Postgraduate Diploma or MSc.
 It also offers a range of opportunities for doctoral studies leading to MD and PhD.